oci-hpc/oci-hpc-runbook-StarCCM/README.md

     1. Select the desired **AD** for the compute shapes and the bastion.
     2. Copy-paste your public **ssh key**
     3. Type in the number of **Compute instances** for the cluster
+    4. Uncheck Install OpenFOAM
+    5. If you need more than 6TB of Shared disk space, check GlusterFS and select how many servers you would need.
+(6TB per server)
 5. Click **Create**.
 6. Navigate to *Terraform Actions* then click **Apply**.
 This will launch the CN provisioning.
 7. Wait until the job shows ‘Succeeded’ then navigate to **Outputs** to obtain the bastion and compute node private IP’s.